 Good sausage is all about balance.
 Balance of salt, meat and fat, plus the balance of spices and herbs so that they are not bland or overpowering.
 Keeping a good ratio of salt to meat (and fat) is essential, and this might take some batches before you perfect it.
-Everyone has different preferences of course; I personally prefer snags that are not too salty.
+Everyone has different preferences of course.

 You don’t need to be an expert to turn out professional sausages at home.
 All you need is the Luvele designed stainless steel sausage nozzle, meat grinder attachment, a flair for experimentation and a few helpful tips.